Continue to site >

 For example, if the OTM call options have a strike price that is approximately 70% above the then-current share price of the Underlying Security at the time of the call purchase, and the share price of the Underlying Security increases by 60% during the term of the purchased OTM call options, the Fund will lose approximately 60% of its value.
 If instead, the share price of the Underlying Security increases by 80% during the term of the purchased OTM call options, the Fund’s losses will be capped at approximately 70%.

-The Fund bears the costs of purchasing the OTM calls and such costs will decrease the Fund’s value and/or any income otherwise generated by the Fund’s investment strategy.
+The Fund bears the costs of purchasing the OTM calls and such costs will decrease the Fund’s value and/or any income and/or options premiums otherwise generated by the Fund’s investment strategy.

 The Fund intends to maintain its synthetic covered put strategy through the use of options contracts.
 As the options contracts it holds are traded, exercised or expire, it may enter into new options contracts, a practice referred to as “rolling.”
 The Fund’s practice of rolling options may result in high portfolio turnover.

-The Fund will seek to provide monthly income in the form of distributions.
-The Fund will seek to generate such income in the following ways:
+The Fund seeks to provide weekly cash distributions.
+The Fund will seek to generate such distributions in the following ways:

-Writing (selling) put option contracts on the Underlying Security, as described above.
-The income, in the form of option premiums received from such option sales, will be primarily influenced by the volatility of the Underlying Security shares, although other factors, including interest rates, will also impact the level of income.
+Writing (selling) put option contracts on the Underlying Security, as described above, to generate options premiums.
+The option premiums received from such option sales will be primarily influenced by the volatility of the Underlying Security shares, although other factors, including interest rates, will also impact the level of premiums.

 Investing in short-term U.S. Treasury securities.
 The income generated by such securities will be influenced by interest rates at the time of investment.

-The Fund’s income from writing (selling) put option contracts on the Underlying Security will be partially offset (reduced) by the premiums paid for purchasing OTM call options, which are purchased to seek to manage (cap) the Fund’s potential losses from the Fund’s short exposure to the Underlying Security if it appreciates significantly in value.
+The Fund’s options premiums will be partially offset (reduced) by the premiums paid for purchasing OTM call options, which are purchased to seek to manage (cap) the Fund’s potential losses from the Fund’s short exposure to the Underlying Security if it appreciates significantly in value.

 Fund Portfolio